TIHLDE/pythons_event_registration/README.md

 1. Run `yarn` to install packages
 2. Setup database and types:
-   - With Docker-Compose: Run `yarn db:fresh` to create a Docker-container with a PostgreSQL-instance, create tables in it and generate Prisma-types
+   - With Docker-Compose: Run `yarn docker:fresh` to create a Docker-container with a PostgreSQL-instance, create tables in it and generate Prisma-types
-   - With other PostgreSQL-instance: Run `yarn prisma:generate` to generate Prisma-types
+   - With other PostgreSQL-instance: Run `yarn db:generate` to generate Prisma-types
 3. _Optional_:
-   - Run `yarn db:seed` to load fixtures to the connected database to get started with local development faster
+   - Run `yarn docker:seed` to load fixtures to the connected database to get started with local development faster
 4. Finally run `yarn dev` to run the project at http://localhost:3000

 ### Subsequent starts

-If you've already set up the local development environment, you can start the PostgreSQL-instance in Docker with `yarn db:start` and then start the project with `yarn dev`
+If you've already set up the local development environment, you can start the PostgreSQL-instance in Docker with `yarn docker:start` and then start the project with `yarn dev`

 ### Useful commands

 - View the contents of the database using Prisma Studio.
-Run `yarn prisma:studio` to run it at http://localhost:5555
+Run `yarn db:studio` to run it at http://localhost:5555
-- Run `yarn db:fresh` to tear down the Docker container/database and start it again without any previously existing content, the tables will be recreated, but empty.
+- Run `yarn docker:fresh` to tear down the Docker container/database and start it again without any previously existing content, the tables will be recreated, but empty.
-- Run `yarn db:down` to tear down the Docker container/database and remove all data.
+- Run `yarn docker:down` to tear down the Docker container/database and remove all data.

 ## Database migrations

 The project uses Prisma for ORM.
 This includes database-migrations.
-When you're done with editing the `schema.prisma`-file, run `yarn prisma:migrate <migration-name>` to add a migration and update your local database.
+When you're done with editing the `schema.prisma`-file, run `yarn db:migrate <migration-name>` to add a migration and update your local database.

-During development and before you're ready to create a migration, you can also you `yarn prisma:push` to push the changes in the `schema.prisma`-file to the database without creating a migration.
-You'll still need to run `yarn prisma:migrate <migration-name>` and create a migration before pushing to production.
+During development and before you're ready to create a migration, you can also you `yarn db:push` to push the changes in the `schema.prisma`-file to the database without creating a migration.
+You'll still need to run `yarn db:migrate <migration-name>` and create a migration before pushing to production.

 New migrations will automatically be applied in production with the Github Action which runs on push to the `main`-branch.